learn-crystallography/learn-crystallography.bad/_posts/2014-09-26-the-braggs-legacy.md

 tags: []
 author: Sam Callear
 permalink: "/the-braggs-legacy/"
-vimeoId: 102843352
+youtubeId: a-jE7BM902Q
 ---

 <p>Learn all about crystallography from a movie made by Diamond Light Source to celebrate 100 years of crystallography!</p>

-{% include vimeoPlayer.html id=page.vimeoId %}
+{% include youtubePlayer.html id=page.youtubeId %}